MaciejGawel/strangler/overview.md

 In this classes we will:

-1. Deploy legacy monolith application to Amazon [Elastic Container Service][2] (ECS)
+1. Deploy legacy monolith application in Docker container.
+1. Deploy [Netflix Open Source Software][2] (Netflix OSS)
+  - Eureka
+  - Zuul
 1. Break monolith into several microservices
-1. Strangle legacy application with new microservices deployed in ECS
+1. Strangle legacy application with new microservices deployed in Docker

 ## Why it Matters